Tag: serve

 Psalm 92:1–4, 12–15; 1 Kings 10:26–11:8; Hebrews 11:4–13

-We often will use the in regards to King Solomon.
-He was granted the gift of wisdom for the benefit of the people, and they greatly benefited.
+We often will use the wisdom in regards to King Solomon.
+He was granted the of wisdom for the benefit of the people, and they greatly benefited.
 With the temple being built, on the surface, it would seem that they were benefiting spiritually (or at least religiously) too.
 Except that all the benefits were short-lived.
 Eternally, they were of minimal or no value.

 While calling the US a nation (whether from the beginning or up until now) is really a mischaracterization, it is helpful to think of the US as Solomon.